Condoms

 • These are thin tubes of latex that are fitted over an erect penis before sex, to protect against unplanned pregnancies and sexually transmitted infections (STIs).

-• They are easily available and can be bought from Sexual Wellbeing Aotearoa clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.
+• They're easily available and can be bought from Sexual Wellbeing Aotearoa clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.

-• It is cheaper to get them on prescription from a Sexual Wellbeing Aotearoa clinic, a sexual health centre or a doctor.
-You can get up to 144 condoms for $5 with a prescription.
+• It's cheaper to get them with a prescription written by a prescriber or from a Sexual Wellbeing Aotearoa clinic or a sexual health centre.
+You can get up to 60 condoms (sizes 53 mm, 56 mm or 60 mm) or 144 condoms (size 49 mm) for $5 with a prescription.

-• At some clinics you may be able to get a prescription by phone.
+• At some clinics you may be able to get a prescription after a telephone consultation.

-• They come in different shapes, sizes, colours, textures and flavours.
+• External condoms come in different shapes, sizes, colours, textures and flavours.

 Internal condoms

-• These go into a vagina and work by catching sperm at ejaculation (coming).
+• These go into your vagina and work by catching sperm at ejaculation (coming).

-• It is a tube with flexible rings at each end – one end is closed and the other is open.
+• An internal condom is a tube with flexible rings at each end – one end is closed and the other is open.
 The closed end stays deep in the vagina and the opened end stays outside the vaginal opening during intercourse.

 • Internal condoms are latex-free so can be used by people who are allergic to latex and can be used with water-based lubricants.

 • Internal condoms can be bought from a range of retailers such as the Sexual Wellbeing Aotearoa online shop(external link).
-However, there is no subsidy.
+However, these are not subsidised by the government so you’ll have to pay for the full cost.

-• Internal condoms are not as effective external condoms in preventing pregnancy and not as easy to use correctly.
+• Internal condoms are not as easy to use correctly as external condoms.

 Correct or perfect use of condoms involves: